Multi-communicating

-Multi-communicating is the act of managing many conversations at one time.
-The term was coined by Reinsch, Turner, and Tinsley (2008), who proposed that simultaneous conversations can be conducted using an ever-increasing array of media, including face-to-face, phone, and email tools for communication.
-This practice allows individuals to utilize two or more technologies to interact with each other.
+Multi-communicating is the act of managing multiple conversations simultaneously.
+The term was coined by Reinsch, Turner, and Tinsley, who proposed that simultaneous conversations can be conducted using an array of media, including face-to-face, phone, and email tools for communication.
+The practice allows individuals to utilize two or more technologies to interact with each other.

-Multi Communication has evolved over the years with the rapid development of information and communications technology (ICT) where behavior within new and emerging digital media applications such as Slack and Skype thrive.
-With the emergence of portable devices, such as laptops, people can use multi-communicating tools during meetings and non-meeting activities.
+Multi-communicating has evolved with the rapid development of information and communications technology (ICT), where behavior within digital media applications like Slack and Skype thrive.
+With the emergence of portable devices like laptops, people can use multi-communication tools during meetings and non-meeting activities.

-Currently, the majority of academic research focuses on its professional implications, outlining a number of key factors that shape the act of multi-communicating.
-For example, the flexibility of communication tempo, the compartmentalization of conversations, topics discussed, and the intensity of interactions are all factors that contribute toward a person's choice to engage in multi communication, as well as their ultimate success with the practice.
-Notably, many people engage in multiple conversations as a direct response to the requests of others.
-Employees frequently believe that multi-communication increases their productivity and work efficiency; however, in-depth interviews about the practice of multi-communication has often revealed mixed results.
-Research has also shown that the most common combinations used for multi-communicating are the telephone and email, followed by text-based messaging (text message, instant message, etc.).
+Currently, most academic research focuses on its professional implications, outlining several key factors that shape the act of multi-communicating; the flexibility of communication tempo, the compartmentalization of conversations, topics discussed, and the intensity of interactions contribute to a person's choice to engage in multi-communication, as well as their ultimate success with the practice.
+Many people engage in multiple conversations as a direct response to the requests of others.
+Employees frequently believe that multi-communication increases their productivity and work efficiency, but in-depth interviews about the practice of multi-communication have often revealed mixed results.
+Research has also shown that the most common combinations used for multi-communicating are the telephone and email, followed by text-based messaging (text messaging, instant messaging, etc.).

 Multi-communicating and multitasking

-Multi-communicating is similar in nature to the notion of multitasking.
-Differentiating between multi-communicating and media multitasking can be difficult, as both of the terms concern the participation of people in two or more events at the same time.

-In essence, multitasking refers to the behavior of performing two or more unrelated tasks concurrently, simply emphasizing task independence and performance concurrency.
-Multi-communicating, however, involves individuals participating in more than one simultaneous conversations, which not only requires adequate attention to both tasks, but also coordination between each task.
+Multi-communicating is similar in nature to multitasking.
+Differentiating between multi-communication and media multitasking can be difficult, as both of the terms concern the participation of people in two or more events at the same time.
+Multitasking refers to the behavior of performing two or more unrelated tasks concurrently, simply emphasizing task independence and performance concurrency, while multi-communication involves individuals participating in more than one simultaneous conversations, which not only requires adequate attention to both tasks, but also coordination between each task.
 The timing and the pace of communication are also, at least partially, controlled by others and must mediate between different times of exchanges.

-Therefore, in essence, multi-communicating is a complex form of multitasking.
+As such, multi-communication can be considered a complex form of multitasking.

-Multi-communicating departs from multitasking in that it refers specifically to the management of multiple conversations, people, and media—rather than just any task—at the same time.